 Meringue Swirl Cookies

 This morning I just finished cleaning up after hosting my Fiancé’s (yes, we’re newly engaged!) family for Christmas- it was lovely.
-And the cleaning up doesn’t bother me at all (granted, I had help which was appreciated!).
+And the cleaning up doesn’t bother me at all (granted, I don’t do it alone which makes a huge difference!).
 The sense of accomplishment and enjoyment from feeding others definitely outweigh the constraints of cleaning-up.

 I suppose it is natural that I would want to feed people- I do think about food perhaps a little too often.
-It’s for the food blog!
-Or, at least that’s how I rationalize it.
 I believe everyone secretly loves to be brought into the fold of someone’s home, and there is luxury in eating at someone’s home and barely having to lift a finger.
 And I really enjoy treating those close to me with food and wine.
-But sometimes I feel like I’m a little old-fashioned about it.
+But sometimes, I feel like I’m a little old-fashioned about it.

-Many young couples today would much prefer to do a potluck-style dinner or even serve prepared dishes.
+Many individuals my age- mid-twenties to mid-thirties- would much prefer to do a potluck-style dinner or even serve prepared dishes.
 It is a different take on the meal- it is more about the convivial act of eating together, rather than the actual food itself.
-They do have their own charm, but personally I would rather take care of it all- and if the guests want to bring a bottle of wine they are more than welcome to do so.
+They have their own charm, most definitely!
+But there’s something to be said for a classic dinner, served “the old fashioned way”.

 What is your take on dinner parties: are you a do-it-all or a divvy-up-the-tasks host(ess)?
-Let’s discuss 🙂
+I’m curious which bucket you prefer 🙂

 I flavoured these meringues with peppermint extract, but feel free to swap in your favourite flavouring instead.
-Orange, almond and even vanilla extract work beautifully!
+Orange, almond or vanilla extracts all work beautifully!